NWhitener/MusicReview/README.md

 # MusicReview

-A simple web app built to teach me full stack enigineering
+A simple web app built to teach me full stack enigineering.
+The tech stack is pending